wowrj/rjzhu.github.io/content/publication/journal-article_1/index.md

 publication_types: ["preprint"]

 # Publication name and optional abbreviated publication name.
-publication: "In preparation"
+publication: "In Submission"
 publication_short: ""

-abstract: This study reports the development of a new coarse-grained (CG) force field for organic small molecules.
-The force field is primarily based on the Martini framework, incorporating Lennard-Jones (LJ) parameters optimized from the general GAFF using the Lennard-Jones static potential method (LJSPM), which is called MartiniOLJ force field.
-We evaluated the MartiniOLJ force field by simulating a total of 87 organic small molecules from datasets DS59 and DS28.
-The results showed that while MartiniOLJ yielded slightly less accurate solvent densities compared to the Martini3 force field for small molecules, it achieved significant improvements in both vaporization enthalpy and solvation free energy accuracy over the original Martini3 force field.
-The CG molecular dynamics (CGMD) simulation results of the MartiniOLJ force field demonstrate that utilizing LJSPM to derive LJ parameters optimized from All-Atom (AA) force fields can enhance the description of non-bonded interactions between CG particles in molecular modeling.
-The CG modeling strategy presented in this study provides a systematic and feasible approach for developing accurate CG models for more organic molecules in the future.
+abstract: This study presents the development of a new coarse-grained (CG) force field, named MartiniOLJ, designed for organic small molecules.
+Building upon the Martini framework, the new force field incorporates optimized Lennard-Jones (LJ) parameters derived from the general GAFF force field.
+We evaluated the MartiniOLJ force field by simulating a total of 87 organic small molecules from the DS59 and DS28 datasets.
+The results indicate that MartiniOLJ achieves significant improvements in predicting vaporization enthalpy and solvation free energy compared to the original Martini3 force field, although it yields slightly less accurate estimates of solvent density.
+The CG molecular dynamics (CGMD) simulations demonstrate that incorporating optimized LJ parameters from all-atom (AA) force fields can effectively enhance the description of non-bonded interactions between CG particles.
+The optimization strategy proposed in this work offers a systematic and transferable approach for developing accurate CG models for a broader range of organic molecules in the future.

 # Summary.
 An optional shortened abstract.
 summary: